Petition to Induct Melissa Etheridge to the Rock & Roll Hall of Fame

 Her song "Monster" was used by the NFL in a J.J.
 Watt short: https://www.facebook.com/MelissaEtheridge/videos/10153208643962776/

-Has performed the National Anthem at various sports events, most recently the Kansas City Royals Opening Game on April 10, 2017, the Kansas City Chiefs/Pittsburgh Steelers game on October 15, 2017, and the Colorado Rockies/Chicago Cubs game on April 20, 2018:
+Has performed the National Anthem at various sports events, such as the Kansas City Royals Opening Game on April 10, 2017, the Kansas City Chiefs/Pittsburgh Steelers game on October 15, 2017, the Colorado Rockies/Chicago Cubs game on April 20, 2018 and the :

 There is so much more to share about Melissa Etheridge, but it would take up more space than we have.
 Hopefully you get the idea why this incredible musician and human being is overdue her induction to the Rock and Roll Hall of Fame.